adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

   - Users #4 and #5 remain in Tier 3
   - Users #6 and #7 join as Tier 3

-This example demonstrates how a user (User #3) can move from Tier 3 to Tier 2 when new users join, due to the recalculation of tier boundaries as the total number of users increases.
-With 7 total users, the tier 2 allocation naturally increases to 2 users without any special minimum rules being applied.

 When a user joins or leaves, the contract:
 1. Calculates new tier boundaries
 2. Identifies any users crossing tier boundaries